tradesdontlie/task-manager-mcp/README.md

 ## Building Your Own Server

-This template provides a foundation for building more complex MCP servers.
-To build your own:
+This template provides a foundation for building more complex task management MCP servers.
+To extend it:

-1. Add your own tools by creating methods with the `@mcp.tool()` decorator
+1. Add new task management tools using the `@mcp.tool()` decorator
-2. Create your own lifespan function to add your own dependencies (clients, database connections, etc.)
+2. Implement custom task analysis and automation features
-3. Modify the `utils.py` file for any helper functions you need for your MCP server
+3. Add project-specific task templates and workflows
-4. Feel free to add prompts and resources as well  with `@mcp.resource()` and `@mcp.prompt()`
+4. Integrate with your existing development tools and processes